 Whether you have five minutes or five hours, there are lots of ways you can show you Love Outdoor Play and help make sure more children can play out more often.

 If you have…

-- Love Outdoor Play on Facebook and Twitter.
-We’re using social media to help spread the Love Outdoor Play message far and wide – you can join us on Facebook and Twitter to show your support.
+- Follow Play England on Facebook and Twitter.
+We’re using social media to help spread the Love Outdoor Play message far and wide.
 Adding a campaign Twibbon is another quick and easy way to show your online friends that you Love Outdoor Play.

 Half an hour

 - Find places to play in your area.
 All children should have everyday adventures outdoors.
 Find your local play area or park here.
 Some organisations like Netmums encourage you to add your favourite places to play.
 Others like the National Trust showcase the best places to play outdoors.

 - Add your name to our supporters list – either as an individual or as an organisation.
 If you’re an organisation, send us your logo and we’ll add it to the page to show that you Love Outdoor Play.

 - Spread the word about the campaign.
 Blog, get in your local media… whatever you can.
 Post the campaign logo where ever you can think of!
 You will find lots of logos you can use here.